 Line a baking tray with aluminum foil or parchment paper.
 Brush or spray with a little oil to prevent sticking.
 Add a layer of sliced mushrooms.
 Top with king oyster mushrooms that have been cut into manageable pieces.
 Top with another layer of aluminum foil or parchment paper and make a pocket.
-Put into a oven preheated to 300 F for one hour.
-The pocket with hold steam to help the mushrooms get tender while holding moisture.
+Put into an oven preheated to 300 F for one hour.
+The pocket holds steam to help the mushrooms get tender while holding moisture.

 After removing the mushrooms from the oven use two forks to pull the mushrooms into shreds.
 Top with your favorite sauce and return to the oven uncovered.

 Cook until the sauce starts to caramelize and is no longer runny.